Maiden Bradley: Early modern

 In 1780 there were three coaching inns in the village, which was at the intersection of the London to Barnstaple and Bath to Poole routes.
 In 1851 the population reached its peak at 619.

 A two-room village school was built next to the High Street crossroads in 1847, largely paid for by the Duke of Somerset.
 It was enlarged in 1888 to take 130 children; the average attendance at this time was 100.

 A limestone vicarage was built in Tudor style in 1843–4 on the other side of the road from the church, and enlarged in 1883; the resulting plan is described as "rambling" by Historic England.
 The house ceased to be used as a vicarage in the 1970s.

 20th century

 The school was taken over by Wiltshire Council in 1905.
 The village hall was built in 1911 and given to the village by Lord Ernest St Maur in memory of his brother, Lord Percy.
 During the First World War, it was used as a military hospital.

 In the late 20th and early 21st centuries, the village population fell to its lowest in at least 200 years; 328 in 1991 and 335 in 2001.
 Consequently, the school closed in 1969, and its building was divided into two houses.
 The Duke of Somerset still lives at Bradley House.
-The family coat of arms is displayed at the Somerset Arms public house.
+The family coat of arms was displayed at the Somerset Arms public house.